Ribhav-Singla/EventHub_Project/README.md

 With **EventHub**, you can:
 ✅ Create and manage events with ease
-✅ Get notified about upcoming events you’re interested in
+✅ Get notified about the upcoming events you’re interested in
 ✅ Engage in real-time chat with event organizers
 ✅ Visualize event analytics and attendee distribution
 ✅ Experience a smooth and interactive UI/UX